jfly/flake-input-patcher/README.md

 # flake-input-patcher

+Tired of waiting for PRs to land?
+Stop waiting!

-Utility to patch flake inputs.
+Utility to patch [nix](https://nixos.org/) flake inputs.

 This can go away when nix supports patching flake inputs:
 <https://github.com/NixOS/nix/issues/3920>.